 - 6. In coordination with their member cities, Commissioners will evaluate and prioritize projects for viability prior to submission to Port Staff based on the factors set forth to follow (in no particular order): - Contribution to the Port's strategic goals; - Adherence to Port objectives and the Port District Act; - Capacity to produce revenue and to enhance local and regional economic growth; and - Capacity to provide non-monetary public benefits. - 7.
-For project consideration, a project proponent will develop for each proposed ontidelands project the following objective assessment: - A. A project description including a statement of need for the project; - B. Identification of the specific strategic goals the project addresses; - C. A financial analysis of the costs of the project, the availability of grant funding, matching funds, or other District funds (i.e., a CIP project could also potentially receive funding from the Maritime Industrial Impact Fund), as well as any expected return on investment ("ROI") including operational costs, maintenance costs, and life-cycle costs of the project; - D. An analysis of any anticipated non-monetary public benefits of the project; - E. An explanation of the project's compatibility with existing, related development projects both on and off-tidelands (including non-Port District development projects); - F. A rational assessment of the need for the timing of the improvements, and an explanation of the appropriateness of the timing of the investment; - G. An explanation of how the project implements or facilitates the implementation of the Port Master Plan or other approved plans; and - H. An analysis of the project's potential to create future economic benefit or impact if no immediate economic benefit is identified. - 8.
-Project evaluation will be completed by Port staff within 60 days of receipt of application.
-District may require additional review time if warranted, given the complexity of the project.
-In the event submissions require further clarification, District will collaborate with the applicant until the submission is ready for evaluation.
-After the evaluation is finalized by the District, it shall be provided to the respective city's Commissioner(s) at least one month before it is considered for approval at a regularly scheduled BPC meeting.
+For project consideration, a project proponent will develop for each proposed ontidelands project the following objective assessment: - A) A project description including a statement of need for the project; - B) Identification of the specific strategic goals (COMPASS) the project addresses; - C) A financial analysis of the costs of the project, the availability of grant funding, matching funds, or other District funds (i.e., a CIP project could also potentially receive funding from the Maritime Industrial Impact Fund), as well as any expected return on investment ("ROI") including operational costs, maintenance costs, and life-cycle costs of the project; - D) An analysis of any anticipated non-monetary public benefits of the project; - E) An explanation of the project's compatibility with existing, related development projects both on and off-tidelands (including non-Port District development projects); - F) A rational assessment of the need for the timing of the improvements, and an explanation of the appropriateness of the timing of the investment; - G) An explanation of how the project implements or facilitates the implementation of the Port Master Plan or other approved plans; and - H) An analysis of the project's potential to create future economic benefit or impact if no immediate economic benefit is identified. - 4.
+[Intentionally Omitted: The Maritime Terminal Impact Fund previously discussed in this section has been revised and relocated to a standalone Policy No, 773] - 5.
+Where a proponent proposes a CIP project, the Port District must receive the proponent's completed information regarding the project at least 120 days before the BPC begins its five year review of the CIP.
+Once this information is received, an objective Port Staff assessment of the project including the factors set forth in section 3 will be prepared. - 6.
+The proposed list of CIP projects, along with the proponent's information and Port Staff's assessment, shall be made publicly available at least 10 days before a CIP BPC Policy No. 120 DRAFT workshop or BPC meeting in which the CIP program will be considered.